Game Changers BXL – Negotiation Skills & Leadership Program

 Through highly participatory and experiential workshops with students from a paired secondary school from another part of Brussels, students learn how to “change the game” of negotiation – from competitive to collaborative, distributive to creative.
 They discover how they can more effectively uncover and address their and their counterparts’ interests, be a leader and social entrepreneur, and collaboratively solve problems, broadening their sense of possibility for what they can achieve together with others.

 Game Changers BXL program highlights:

 – Game Changers workshops: in experiential two-day workshops held at paired schools during the school week, students will learn problem-solving negotiation based on methodology developed at the Harvard Negotiation Project, practice English in an immersive and motivating context, and get to know peers from their partner school.
-In 2018-2019, we will have 5 Dutch-speaking schools and 5 French-speaking schools, from communes across Brussels, paired with one another.
-Over two hundred students will take part.
+In 2018-2019, we will have 5 Dutch-speaking schools and 7 French-speaking schools, from communes across Brussels.
+Over two hundred forty students will take part.
 Watch a video made by students during a Game Changers workshop last year on our home page.

 – Educator Community: participating teachers will meet for two workshops to build connections and plan how to bring problem-solving negotiation tools and concepts into their classrooms.